 - We articulate the benefits of extending virtual networking for VMs down to clusters and supercomputers with high performance networks.
 These benefits are also applicable to data centers that support IaaS cloud computing. - We describe the design and implementation of a virtual networking system, VNET/P, that does so.
-The design could be applied to other VMMs and virtual network systems. - We evaluate VNET/P, finding that it provides performance with negligible overheads on 1 Gbps Ethernet networks, and manageable overheads on 10 Gbps Ethernet networks.
-VNET/P generally has little impact on performance for the NAS benchmarks. - We describe how VNET/P also provides its abstraction on top of InfiniBand hardware, allowing guests to exploit such hardware without any special drivers or an InfiniBand stack.
+The design could be applied to other VMMs and virtual network systems. - We perform an extensive evaluation of VNET/P on 1 and 10 Gbps Ethernet networks, finding that it provides performance with negligible overheads on the former, and manageable overheads on the latter.
+VNET/P generally has little impact on performance for the NAS benchmarks. - We describe our experiences with running the VNET/P implementation on Infiniband and Cray Gemini networks.
+VNET/P allows guests with commodity software stacks to leverage these networks. - We describe the design, implementation, and evaluation of a version of VNET/P for lightweight kernel hosts, particularly the Kitten LWK.